alexandertrefz/essence/packages/website/diagnostics.md

 list that also carries a computed key — `{ game with board = board, history = game.history::removeLast() }` — has no shorthand spelling at all.

+### `dictionary-entry-syntax`

+A Dictionary entry was written some other way than `key = value`. `["a": 1]` and `["a" -> 1]` write another language's separator, `["a" = 1, "b"]` writes a key with no value, and `[1 = 2 = 3]` leaves out the comma between two entries.

+One pair of brackets writes three things — a List, a Dictionary and a Dictionary update — and one Token past the first Expression is what tells them apart, so a bracket list that meant to write entries and spelled the separator some other way never becomes a Dictionary at all.
+Left alone it reports as a bracket that did not close, which is a message about the wrong Token entirely.

+A key is a VALUE and never a name, so there is no shorthand: `[d with a, b]` is refused as `shorthand-in-combination`, and an update takes either a key list or ONE whole Dictionary to merge in.

 ### `shorthand-on-path-key`

 A dotted key in an update was written with no value — `{ config with